Long-time behavior of scalar conservation laws with critical dissipation: Proof of main results

 \subsubsection{Acknowledgments}

 DA thanks Vladim{\'i}r {\v S}ver{\'a}k for mentioning this problem and helpful discussions.
-We also thank Montie Avery and Vlad Vicol for comments on a preliminary version.
+We thank the referee for his/her work on the paper.
+We also thank Montie Avery, Vlad Vicol, and Jan Burczak for comments on a preliminary version, and Hongjie Dong for the alternative proof in Remark~\ref{rmk:alternative}.
 DA was supported by the NDSEG Fellowship and the NSF Postdoctoral Fellowship Grant No. 2002023.
 RB was supported by the NSF Graduate Fellowship Grant No. 1839302.